MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/compliance/apptest-bestpracticesforalcode.md

 end
 ```

-## Function Calling
+## Calling methods
-When calling a function, include one space after each command if multiple parameters are passed.
-Parentheses are needed when doing a function call and for system calls such as: Init(), Modify(), Insert() etc.
+When calling a method, include one space after each command if you are passing multiple parameters.
+Parentheses must be specified when you are making a method call or system call such as: Init(), Modify(), Insert() etc.

-### Example:
+### Example
 ```
 MyProcedure();